Blog

 • Coworking hot desk (monthly): MAD 800–1,800 / €75–170 · Day passes typically MAD 80–150

-• Café working session (coffee + water): MAD 30–60 · Most good cafés have no time limit
+• Café session (coffee + water): MAD 30–60 · Most good cafés have no time limit

 • SIM + data (inwi or IAM): MAD 100–200/month for ample 4G data

-One of the subtle lessons of long-term nomadic life is that your physical workspace matters far more than it seems in the excitement of a new destination.
-A poor chair, a low desk, or bad lighting can turn an inspired morning into a back-ache-fuelled afternoon.
-If you plan to stay in Morocco for more than a few weeks — and many people extend their stays well beyond initial plans — investing in your ergonomic setup is worth the effort.
+Your physical workspace matters far more than it seems in the excitement of a new destination.
+A poor chair or bad lighting can turn an inspired morning into a back-ache-fuelled afternoon.
+If you plan to stay in Morocco for more than a few weeks — and many people extend well beyond initial plans — investing in your ergonomic setup is worth it.

 🪑